 Bryant C. Silbaugh

-As an undergrad, Bryant C. Silbaugh received scientific training in Behavioral Neuroscience and Psychology at the University of California, San Diego and The Scripps Research Institute in La Jolla.
-In 2008 he graduated with a Master of Arts in Psychology from San Diego State University.
-He completed his BCBA at Florida Tech in May of 2012 after working for multiple ABA service delivery agencies in southern California as a behavioral technician and supervisor.
-As a behavioral supervisor he designed and supervised behavior intervention programming for children with Autism ages 2-18 in homes, schools and a clinic setting, and was extensively involved in the development of staff training modules and systems for assessing staff performance with clients.
-In August of 2013, Bryant began a PhD program in Special Education at the University of Texas, Austin, specializing in Autism and Developmental Disabilities.
-As a graduate student, he aims to conduct applied and translational research that addresses the research to practice gap in Special Education and cross-disciplinary research with Psychologists and Neuroscientists.
+Bryant C. Silbaugh earned a BA in Psychology at the University of California, San Diego, and an MA in Psychology from San Diego State University (SDSU).
+After SDSU he worked for multiple ABA service delivery agencies in southern California as a behavioral technician and then supervisor.
+As a behavioral supervisor he designed and supervised behavior intervention programming for children with Autism of all ages in homes, schools and a clinic setting, and was extensively involved in the development of staff training modules and systems for assessing staff performance with clients.
+Bryant is currently enrolled in a PhD program in Special Education at the University of Texas, Austin, specializing in Autism and Developmental Disabilities.
+He works for a local agency providing behavior intervention to children with Autism, consults with a local school district on using evidence-based best practices in the classroom, and is involved in translational and applied research that relate to behavioral variability, functional communication training and motivation.
 His extensive background in Autism, scientific training, and passion for disseminating Behavior Analysis and training new professionals in the field make him a valuable asset to our program.

 Bryon Neff received his Doctorate of Philosophy in Behavior Analysis from the Florida Institute of Technology (FL Tech), a Master of Science degree in Behavior Analysis from the University of North Texas and a Bachelor of Science degree in Biology from the University of Illinois.
 He currently works with ABA Technologies as a Curriculum Development Specialist and is assisting FL Tech in the dissemination of their new Master of Arts hybrid program in Professional Behavior Analysis.
 Since 2009, Bryon has taught several different courses in behavior analysis for FL Tech.
 Bryon is also employed by Optimal, a consulting firm that focuses on streamlining processes and improving business results for human service agencies.
 Previously, he worked for the University of South Florida.
 While at USF, he supervised and coordinated the Behavior Analysis Services Program, a statewide program that employed over 60 BCBAs and provided consultative and behavior analytic services to Florida’s foster care system.
 Bryon co-authored several training curricula designed to teach behavior management skills to parents and professionals.
 He also chaired a Local Peer Review Committee and had a key role in facilitating statewide projects for Florida’s Department of Children and Families such as revising behavior analysis practice standards for the child welfare system and providing recommendations for legislative change.
 Furthermore, Bryon has published several peer-reviewed journal articles and has presented at numerous state and national conferences.